swemarx/runningman/README.md

                     Endpoint where to send report ("host:port") -h, --hostname=value
                     Hostname
+ -l, --logfile=value
+                    Log to local file
+ -n, --name=value   Name of job
- -s, --shell=value  Shell (default: "/bin/sh -c")
+ -s, --shell=value  Shell (default: "/bin/sh -c") [/bin/sh -c]
  -t, --timeout=value
-                    Timeout (in seconds) for report submission
+                    Timeout (in seconds) for endpoint submission

-[error] you need to specify command and endpoint!
+[error] you must specify command, name and endpoint and/or logfile!
 ```

-Note that -c/--command and -e/--endpoint are mandatory!
+Note that -n/--name, -c/--command and -e/--endpoint|-l/--logfile are mandatory!

 Running a shell-expression and submitting the result to a Logstash running at 172.20.16.20:1987, activating debug-output to see what happens
 ```